ValoSpectra/Spectra-Client/README.md

 # ValoSpectra - Client

 Spectra is your all-in-one solution for an amazing looking Valorant Tournament Overlay, enabling all Organizers to display information like held gun, available credits etc. with just a single spectator running software.
+To learn more and see a live demo, visit [valospectra.com](https://www.valospectra.com/).

 It is comprised of three parts:
  - [The Spectra Client](https://github.com/ValoSpectra/Spectra-Client)
    - Running this software on a single in-game observer provides the Spectra Server with all data currently provided by Overwolf.